Guides

 The kinder approach is to free the moving parts and let the breath find them.
 When you soften the belly, feel the lower ribs widen, and let the exhale grow slow and quiet, the diaphragm regains a little of its range and the breath naturally drops lower.
 Attention does the work that effort cannot.
 You can explore the mechanics further in our comparison of thoracic breathing versus diaphragmatic breathing, and our Feldypedia entry on chronic shallow breathing explains the pattern in more depth.

 Freeing the ribs helps as much as the belly.
 Stiff, held ribs cannot expand, so the breath has fewer places to go.
-Gentle rib movement, like the work in our rib cage mobility lesson, gives the breath more room without any forcing.

 What eases shallow breathing over time